ItsStressful/cse15l-lab-reports/index.md

 Then using the ecommand with a path it listed off everything in the path that I used.
 ![Image](LS with a dir.png)

+After using the Ls command with a file, it would read out a error message